Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Mathematical description of statistical systems

 where $F_C \in \mathcal{P}_C$ is the classical marginal distribution and $\tilde{\rho}_{Q,\xi} \in \mathcal{P}_Q$ represents the quantum conditional probability for the quantum state if we assume that the classical subsystem is in the state $\xi$.
 For every $\xi \in M_C$, as long as $F_C (\xi)$ is finite and different from zero, $\hat{\rho}(\xi)$ is a positive-definite Hermitian operator on $\mathcal{H}$.
 Thus, hybrid density matrices $\hat{\rho}$ are elements in the set $\hat{\mathcal{P}}_H = \mathcal{P}_C \otimes \mathcal{P}_Q$, which is itself a subset of $\hat{\mathcal{O}}_H^*$, whose action on hybrid observables defines their expectation values:

 Marginal distributions of each subsystem can be computed by integrating or tracing out the relevant degrees of freedom:

 Notice that $\rho_Q \neq \tilde{\rho}_{Q,\xi}$, although both are purely quantum density matrices: $\rho_Q$ is the quantum marginal distribution of the original hybrid distribution, while $\tilde{\rho}_{Q,\xi}$ represents the conditional distribution for a given $\xi\in M_C$.
-On the other hand, $F_C$ is the same marginal distribution used in \eqref{eq:defRhoH}, which imposes the following conditions on the hybrid density matrix, derived from \eqref{eq:normFC}:
+However, $F_C$ is the same marginal distribution used in Eq. \eqref{eq:defRhoH}, which imposes the following conditions on the hybrid density matrix, derived from Eq. \eqref{eq:normFC}: